soedinglab/b-lore/README.md

 - `tar -zxvf input.tar.gz`
 This will create an example input folder, with genotypes at 20 loci for 3 populations, a sample file for each population and ENCODE data for the 20 loci.
 - `./commands.sh` to run B-LORE on the 3 populations to generate summary statistics, followed by a meta-analysis.

+## License
+B-LORE is released under the GNU General Public License version 3.
+See LICENSE for more details.
+Copyright Johannes Soeding and Saikat Banerjee.